-Just about everyone gets colds—a general term referring to a group of minor but highly contagious upper respiratory viral infections that cause inflammation of the mucous linings of the nose and throat.
+Just about everyone gets a cold from time to time.
+Generally, colds are minorbut highly contagiousupper respiratory viral infections that cause inflammation of the mucous linings of the nose and throat.
 Symptoms generally develop one to two days after exposure to the virus, and anyone with a common cold is contagious for about two to three days, starting the day before symptoms appear.
 There is no cure, but there are measures that alleviate symptoms during recovery, which generally takes about a week.

 There is also evidence that smokers are more likely to catch colds and to have longer-lasting symptoms than nonsmokers.
 Tobacco smoke paralyzes the hairlike projections that line the nose and throat.
 Thus, these cilia are less efficient at moving mucus out.